 Need permission to enjoy a lamb shank?
 Granted!
 Slow-cooked meats are easier to digest and are a great way to obtain iron-rich bone marrow from certain cuts with bone, as well as collagen.
 Look past red meat, and you will find many slow-cooked recipes allow for a healthier way to cook food and achieve Winter Wellness

 Pro tip: A nourishing immune-boosting chicken soup works well when slow-cooked to help develop flavour and maximise extraction of nutrients from bones

 2. Spice it up

 Curries are a great way to boost the anti-inflammatory properties of a meal by using a range of spices.
-Spices are high in antioxidants and may help to offset oxidation of fats as well as preserve foods meaning those leftovers will keep and taste even better the next day.
+Spices are high in antioxidants and may help offset oxidation of fats and preserve foods, meaning those leftovers will keep and taste even better the next day.

 Pro tip: If you are a little sensitive to spice, herbs have as many equally amazing antioxidant properties and of course are versatile across a range of cuisines

 3. Start a new healthy ritual

 Creating new healthy habits can be a game-changer.
-Make a point of starting a new ritual – it could be keeping soups on rotation, adding lemon juice to warm water before meals or if you are having a warm breakfast including extra vegetables.
+Make a point of starting a new ritual – it could be keeping soups on rotation, adding lemon juice to warm water before meals, or having a warm breakfast including extra vegetables.
 It will be second nature in no time, and your diet and health will be better for it

 Pro tip: Keep it simple and sustainable, easy to prep and something you will enjoy